-Realistically, it is more likely that concussion, in part, is involved in the progression of some of these tauopathies, degenerative diseases and psychiatric disorders.
+Realistically, it is more likely that concussion, in part, is involved in the progression of many of these tauopathies, degenerative diseases and psychiatric disorders.

-There is even less certainty on the grey area of repetitive impacts as a causative factor, as this has been postulated mostly due to the high impact nature of contact sports (e.g. rugby, American football), without any epidemiological evidence currently available to support this claim.
+There is even less certainty on the grey area of repetitive impacts as a causative factor, as this has been postulated mostly due to the high impact nature of contact sports (e.g. rugby, American football), without strong epidemiological evidence to support this claim.